-Throughout the semester, students will participate in three academic trips as a part of their EDP361 course.
-These trips are meant to supplement classroom education with personal experiences and first-hand accounts.
+Throughout the semester, students will participate in three academic trips.
+These trips supplement classroom education with personal experiences and first-hand accounts.

-Cien Fuegos: Cien Fuegos is an inner-city neighborhood in Santiago, where two of our service sites are located.
-By meeting with local community leaders on this trip, students can learn about the realities of life for the people who live in Cien Fuegos, a community known as an example of urban poverty.
-Not only has this neighborhood been marginalized since its inception, but they continue to suffer the effects of immigration from people from the campos, the ups and downs of work at the free trade zone factories nearby, and the contamination from the dump located in their community, where all of the trash from Santiago is collected and burned.
+Cien Fuegos: Cien Fuegos is an inner-city neighborhood in Santiago, a community known as an example of urban poverty.
+By meeting with local community leaders on this trip, students learn about the realities of life for the people who live in Cien Fuegos.
+This neighborhood has been marginalized since its inception, and its people continue to suffer the effects of immigration from rural campos, the ups and downs of work at the free trade zone factories nearby, and the contamination from the landfill located in their community, where all of the trash from Santiago is collected and burned.

 The Border at Dajabón: Visiting the Dominican-Haitian border divided by the Massacre River allows students to further appreciate the complexities of Dominican-Haitian relations and trade.
 For this experience Encuentro Dominicano partners with the Jesuit organization Solidaridad Fronteriza, which is part of a larger network of Jesuit institutions that work to advocate for Haitian immigrants in the Dominican Republic.